turnerbenjamin/address-book/docs/domain-models-test-plan.md

 ### Run - Null arguments for dependencies
 - [X] APP19:	Should throw error where address book is null
 - [X] APP20:	Should throw error where user interface is null

+#### Run - Create Contact (COVERAGE ADDITIONS)
+- [X] APP21:	Should handle error when invalid name for new contact
+- [ ] APP22:	Should handle error when invalid phone number for new contact

 ## ConsoleInterface